containerd/stargz-snapshotter/README.md

 ### Prepare stargz-formatted image on a registry

-To make and push a stargz image, you can use CRFS-official `stargzify` or our `ctr-remote` which has additional optimization functionality.
-In this example, we use `ctr-remote` to convert the image into stargz-formatted one as well as optimize the image for your workload.
-We optimize the image aming to speed up the execution of `ls` command on `bash`.
+For making and pushing a stargz image, you can use CRFS-official `stargzify` command or our `ctr-remote` command which has further optimization functionality.
+In this example, we use `ctr-remote`.
+You can also try our pre-converted images listed in [this doc](./docs/pre-converted-images.md).

+We optimize the image for speeding up the execution of `ls` command on `bash`.
 ```
 # ctr-remote image optimize --plain-http --entrypoint='[ "/bin/bash", "-c" ]' --args='[ "ls" ]' \
              ubuntu:18.04 http://registry2:5000/ubuntu:18.04
 ```
-The converted image is still __compatible with a normal docker image__ so you can still pull and run it with normal tools(e.g. docker).
+The converted image is still __docker-compatible__ so you can push/pull/run it with existing tools (e.g. docker).

 ### Run the container with stargz snapshots

 Layer downloads don't occur.
 So this "pull" operation ends soon.
 ```
 # time ctr-remote images rpull --plain-http registry2:5000/ubuntu:18.04